hayakshu/Google-Forms-Responses-To-Docs/README.md

 Google Forms Reponses To Docs
 ================================

-Spreadsheet data containing Google Forms Responses becomes difficult to read if there are a large number of columns (questions).
+Spreadsheet data containing Google Forms Responses becomes difficult to read if there are a large number of columns.
-This script essentially transposes the data stored on Google Spreadsheets and stores it on a Google Doc instead, which is more legible.
+This script essentially transposes the data stored on Google Spreadsheets and stores it on a Google Doc, which is more legible.

 Installation